marcelauliano/Nord_teaching/kmerAnalysis.md

 mkdir assembly
 ```

 Great, now that you have the folders, you need to copy the working data I pre-prepared for *Apodemus sylvaticus*.
-This data is located at <path_here>.
+This data is located at /home/marcela/mApoSyl1_data.

 Now let's use the skills you learned yesterday and let's list what files are inside the <path_here> folder.
 For that you should do: